korovod/kenotron/docs/3d_parallelism.md

 #### Tied Linear

-Q: Why does brrr have only a single rank save tied linear weights instead of all ranks?
+Q: Why does Nanotron have only a single rank save tied linear weights instead of all ranks?

 A: Tied linear weights are replicated across ranks, meaning all ranks hold the same weight values.
 Having every rank save the tied weight would result in the same weight being saved multiple times redundantly.
-So brrr designates only one rank (such as rank 0), to save the weight to avoid duplicating the same weight in the checkpoint.
+So Nanotron designates only one rank (such as rank 0), to save the weight to avoid duplicating the same weight in the checkpoint.

 Q: How does Nanotron detect tied parameters?